 The Dinosaurs Will Die Wizard Stick has a twin feel between the feet but some set back inserts and a chopped tail making it a very versatile board for most conditions you want to ride.
 Also the pointy tip and chopped tail give it a unique look and it’s a great ride for the price.
-For 2016 the Wizard Stick comes in a size 158.
+The 2017-2016 Wizard Stick comes in a size 158 as well.

 Conditions: about 1 foot of slush, firm fast snow, some hard snow and a little bit of stuff in between.
 Really good Sierra snow with groomed runs and 1-1.5 feet of fresh powder off piste.

 Bindings: Union Atlas, Burton Genesis, Flux DS, Union Contact Pro,

 Set Up: set back all the way about 22.5” wide 15 front -6 back.
 Centered about 23” wide 15 front -15 back

 Approximate Weight: Felt closer to the lighter side of normal

 On Snow Feel: Very stable and fun between the feet and it makes it very easy to flat base and one foot off the chair.

 Powder: This has a nice pointy nose with a good bit of rocker and a good set back for very good directional powder float.
 Unfortunately I didn’t get any powder but I did get ultra warm slushy snow that in some places was about 1ft.
 It powered through that like it would power through thick sierra snow.

 Turn Initiation and Carving: Very fun and quick edge to edge for someone of my specs.
 You can really snap it back and forth.
 It’s not super springy out of the turn but it’s very easy to turn if you know what I mean.
 It’s very easy to handle in tight spots and medium to wide radius turns aren’t bad either.
 It’s not a carving specialist but the camber between the feet can carve well.
 You can carve up hill easy if you want to.